mzac/gitlab-icinga2-ci-cd/README.md

 fi
 ```

-* Note: You may choose a different directory that I have specified, please make sure to set it to the directory where you want to store your Icinga2 config files.
+* Note: You may choose a different directory that I have specified (/etc/icinga2/conf.d/private), please make sure to set it to the directory where you want to store your Icinga2 config files.
 Also, depending on your installation, if you're not running as 'root', you may need to add a 'sudo' command before the 'systemctl reload icinga2'

 # Cloning the project